apache/spark/docs/howto/operator/google/cloud/compute.rst

     :end-before: [END howto_operator_gce_stop]

-You can also create the operator without project id - project id will be retrieved from the GCP connection used:
+You can also create the operator without project id - project id will be retrieved from the Google Cloud connection used:

 .. exampleinclude:: /../airflow/providers/google/cloud/example_dags/example_compute.py
     :language: python